daniel-tran/cmd-endless-slots/README.md

 cmd-endless-slots.exe 1000
 ```

-You can also modify variables such as `items` and `rows` to change how the game plays.
+You can also modify the global variables such as `ITEMS` and `ROWS` to change how the game plays.

 # How to quit
 Press Control + C on your keyboard.